 Nicolas(left) & Isabella

-Colour: DMH tabby & white; poofy tail (micro-chipped)
+Colour: DMH white with black-brown tabby patches (micro-chipped)

 Gender: Spayed female

 As tiny kittens, these two were part of a large rescue by the Last Chance Cat Ranch in early July 2016.
 All of the kittens in the group were malnourished and had medical issues like sneezing and ear mites.
 Orphaned kittens are often dealing with things of this neglectful nature.
 Proper oversight, vetting and good food were provided and Isabella and Nicolas recovered well.
 They were transferred into the care of the PAW Society when they were about three months of age.

 It is not without careful consideration that we designate two cats as being a 'bonded pair'.
 It can take longer to find a home for two; however, for these two siblings, we feel strongly that keeping them together is in their best interests.
 They are completely in-sync with each other.
 If Izzy cannot find Nic, she goes looking.
 They sleep together if they can fit on the same piece of cat furniture.
 They groom each other.
 You won't find two nicer young cats and what better way for cats to transition to a new home than with a best friend.
 The bonded pair adoption fee is $180 each.